-Four new bars opened between late 2019 and early 2021.
+- 8. Four new bars opened between late 2019 and early 2021.
 Again, these offer something different from traditional pubs.
 There is significant scope to re-imagine the High Street and the Town Centre Topic Paper (on the GNPF website) gives more details of the threats and potential opportunities available.
 The Plan supports the preservation and rejuvenation of Main Street as a thriving and attractive commercial and social hub for Garforth.
-The aspiration for the Town Centre is for improved aesthetics and sense of place as a focus for community pride and ownership, with health and wellbeing, environmental sustainability and economic resilience at its heart.
+The aspiration for the Town Centre is for improved aesthetics and sense of place as a focus for community pride and ownership, with health and wellbeing, environmental sustainability and economic resilience at its heart. - 9.
+Town End has a role to play in the future of the Town Centre.
+There are opportunities to increase footfall on Main Street by making people more aware of Garforth as a destination.
+There is currently no clear indication at Town End that Main Street and its offer is close by.
+Improved signage and a sense of welcome could attract more people to the Town Centre.
+The Leeds Town And Local Centres Study (Colliers 2011)1 identifies that Garforth Town Centre has always been constrained physically due to the proximity of development to the back of Main Street.
+The study recommends that edge-of-centre opportunities should be investigated in order for Main Street to maximise the benefits of anticipated future growth in Garforth.
+Town End is one location where such opportunities exist. - 10.
+In 2017, the Council's Executive Board established a £5m capital fund to improve town and district centres across the city.
+In March 2018, Executive Board approved the first tranche of schemes submitted to the Local Centres Programme, including awarding £55,000 to Garforth Main Street to provide a new pay and display car park to meet the demand from shoppers and traders.
+As of November 2020, this programme is under review however the Garforth Town End car park remains a project within the programme.
+This fact indicates the relevance of Town End in any consideration of improving the Town Centre. - 11.
 Parking is a significant issue for Main Street and is a key concern for local residents and traders.
-This topic is dealt with in section 3.2.3.
+This topic is dealt with in section 3.2.3. - 12.
 The impact of Covid-19 on people's shopping habits and on the future of town centres may well be profound but it will take some time to fully assess how this will affect Garforth's Main Street.
-Meanwhile, every effort must be made to preserve the future of what is undoubtedly a vital part of the town.
+Meanwhile, every effort must be made to preserve the future of what is undoubtedly a vital part of the town. - 13.
 The key will be to try and ensure Main Street not only retains its existing customer base but expands footfall in the future.

-Business and Employment
+A Business and Employment

-- Working locally and its benefits
+- 1. Working locally and its benefits

-- Demographic issues
+- 2. Demographic issues

-- Training and apprenticeships
+- 3. Training and apprenticeships

-Town Centre Retail
+B Town Centre Retail

-- Covid-19
+- 1. Covid-19

-- Online shopping
+- 2. Online shopping

-- Competing retail offers locally
+- 3. Competing retail offers locally

-- Main Street's key role in building community
+- 4. Main Street's key role in building community

-- Finding a distinctive offer to attract customers
+- 5. Finding a distinctive offer to attract customers

-Town Centre Parking
+C Town Centre Parking

-- Effects of extra on-street parking spaces on Main Street
+- 1. Effects of extra on-street parking spaces on Main Street

-- Insufficient parking for shoppers
+- 2. Insufficient parking for shoppers

-- Insufficient parking for commuters at the station
+- 3. Insufficient parking for commuters at the station

-- Impact on local residential streets
+- 4. Impact on local residential streets

-- Potential impact on shopping numbers
+- 5. Potential impact on shopping numbers